pytorch/torchdynamo/TROUBLESHOOTING.md

 ## Excessive Recompilation
-When torchdynamo compiles a function (or part of one), it makes certain assumptions about locals and globals in order to allow compiler optimizations, and expresses these assumptions as guards that check particular values at runtime.
+When TorchDynamo compiles a function (or part of one), it makes certain assumptions about locals and globals in order to allow compiler optimizations, and expresses these assumptions as guards that check particular values at runtime.
 If any of these guards fail, Dynamo will recompile that function (or part) up to `torchdynamo.config.cache_size_limit` times.
 If your program is hitting the cache limit, you will first need to determine which guard is failing and what part of your program is triggering it.

-The [recompilation profiler](#recompilation-profiler) automates the process of setting torchdynamo's cache limit to 1 and running your program under an observation-only 'compiler' that records the causes of any guard failures.
+The [recompilation profiler](#recompilation-profiler) automates the process of setting TorchDynamo's cache limit to 1 and running your program under an observation-only 'compiler' that records the causes of any guard failures.
 You should be sure to run your program for at least as long (as many iterations) as you were running when you ran into trouble, and the profiler will accumulate statistics over this duration.

-If your program exhibits a bounded amount of dynamism, you may be able to tune the torchdynamo cache limit to allow for each variation to be compiled and cached, but if the cache limit is too high you may find the cost of recompilation outweighs any optimization benefits.
+If your program exhibits a bounded amount of dynamism, you may be able to tune the TorchDynamo cache limit to allow for each variation to be compiled and cached, but if the cache limit is too high you may find the cost of recompilation outweighs any optimization benefits.

 ```
 torchdynamo.config.cache_size_limit = <your desired cache limit>